Discussion Leadership Signup

 - Compare this text to others from class

-- Bring in additional information from an outside source (article, news report, statistic, historical data, etc.) with a citation
+- Bring in additional information from an outside source (a news report, statistic, historical fact, etc.) with a citation

-- Ensure that other students understand the complexities and major points of the reading
+- Break down the complexities and major points of the reading

 - Ask for analysis of the strengths and weaknesses of the author’s position